 Faculty/staff parking include, but are not limited to, Bexley East, Sparrow House, Allen House, Eaton Center, Farr Hall, Scott Lane, Palme/Ralston, Science Quad, Olin, Peirce, Ascension, and Horwitz lots.

 Students with registered decals are permitted to park in faculty/staff lots Monday through Friday between the hours of 5 p.m. and 2 a.m. only.
-This includes during breaks.
+Students with registered decals are permitted to park in faculty/staff lots on the weekends but must have their vehicle back in their assigned lot by 2 a.m.
+(Sunday evening) This includes during breaks.
 All other times are designated for faculty/staff only.

 Due to the lack of appropriate storage facilities on campus, students are strongly urged not to bring these types of vehicles to campus.
 These vehicles will be registered with and permitted by the college should the student opt to bring them to Kenyon.
 Under no circumstances, may a motorized vehicle be stored in a residential facility.

 When moving in at the start of the academic year or moving out at the close of the year, ample time is allocated for this process to unload or load a vehicle (usually 15-20 minutes).
 During the academic year if loading or unloading a vehicle in a restricted area is needed, it is required to contact Campus Safety prior to the vehicle being parked in a restricted zone.
 At this time permission may be granted for a period not to exceed 15 minutes.
 Vehicles parked in these areas under any other circumstances may be ticketed.
 Under no circumstances may vehicles be left unattended in a fire lane.
 A disabled vehicle in a fire lane will be towed at owner's expense immediately.